opencurve/curve/docs/en/mds_en.md

 ## Heartbeat

-Heartbeat is for data exchange between center node and data nodes, and it works in following ways:
+Heartbeat is for data exchange between center nodes and data nodes, and it works in following ways:

 	1. Monitor online status(online/offline) of chunkservers by regular heartbeats from chunkserver.
 	2. Record status information(disk capacity, disk load, copyset load etc.) reported by chunkservers for Ops tools.